RupakNeupane/DigitRecognitionApp/README.md

 ## Getting Started

-To get started with the MNIST Digit Predictor API, please refer to the [installation guide](docs/getting-started/installation.md) and the [quick start guide](docs/getting-started/quickstart.md).
+To get started with the MNIST Digit Predictor API, please refer to the [quick start guide](docs/getting-started/quickstart.md).

 ## Documentation